tytydraco/yessleep/out/I_left_a_group_trip_early_When_my_friends_came_back_something_was_very_wrong.md

 “No...”

-“They don’t change people,” he said quietly.
-“They take different versions of them from other timelines... and swap them.
+“They take different versions of them from other timelines," he continued, "and swap them.
 Then they replace their memories so it all fits.”

 “...That’s insane.”